Information for Natural Sciences Freshers

 Induction (which includes registration) takes place between Monday 30th September and Friday 4th October 2019.

 Note that your module choices will determine your induction programme so be careful when you select your choices from the University Induction Online Planner 2019.
 Broadly speaking to get yourself registered the University has three slots on Monday and Tuesday in Departments and the plan is based on having two streams for students majoring in two subjects (Maths-Physics-Chemistry) and (Psychology-Biology-Chemistry)

 If you have chosen your modules already

 - Why haven't my modules been approved?
-This could be because Departments are waiting to see you or that there is a problem with your choices.
-Wait until at least Thursday morning before you take action because that will give time for Departments to register you and for me to contact you at your Durham email address if there is a problem.
-The registration sessions above are designed as surgeries for students to resolve their choices.
+This could be because Departments are waiting to see you to get you to sign some forms or that there is a problem with your choices.
+Wait until at least Thursday morning of induction week before you take action because that will give time for Departments to register you and for me to contact you at your Durham email address if there is a problem, but don't be afraid to ask me if you want reassurance.
+The registration sessions above are primarily designed as surgeries for students to resolve their choices.

 - How can I get subject specific academic advice?
-For Science subjects you will be given an advisor where you take at least two modules in that subject - this might take a couple of weeks to happen as you need registration to go through.
+For Science subjects you will be given an advisor where you take at least where you take at least 40 credits in that subject - this might take a couple of weeks to happen as you need registration to go through.
 In addition Liaison Officers can offer expert for Natural Sciences students (not just in Science).

 - What happens if I want to change my modules once I am registered?
-You need to figure out a set of modules which satisfy the rules I apply (see Section 3 of the Handbook) and then a paper Change of Registration Form which can be collect from CG307A (or any good Department) where the process will be explained.
+You need to figure out a set of modules which satisfy the rules I apply (see the Handbook) and then a Change of Registration can be initiated by following the advice at Changing your registration once you are in Durham .
 You don't need to see me in person and I will check that all changes adhere to the rules.

 - If I have got a general question what should I do?
 Go to DUO > Natural Sciences Info and browse.
 If you can't find the answer there come and talk to me in CG307A (see above.)